 Finger Exercise: In the DrJava programming environment at Elementary Language Level, open the file Entry.dj0 and create a test class EntryTest using the DrJava New JUnit Test Case command that looks like the class in Figure 1.1.4.
-Run this test class, make sure that it works, and save is as file EntryTest.dj0. ■ boolean value.
+Run this test class, make sure that it works, and save is as file EntryTest.dj0. ■

+The assertTrue method is very well-suited to testing operations that return a boolean value.
 But in many cases, we need to test method invocations that return values that are not boolean.
 Such tests can clearly be expressed by assertTrue invocations (using equals) but the assertEquals method is more convenient. assertEquals takes three arguments: a String name, the expected answer, and the expression being evaluated as a test.
 Since Java is a statically typed language, there are nine different versions of assertEquals so the method (family) can be to check a result of any type (any of the eight primitive types plus Object.